-I am enamored with ideas, objects, stories and people from the past.
-I've been very impacted by the Bloomsbury Group - a small circle of artists and writers from the early part of the 20th Century in London.
-They believed in making as much as they could themselves (textiles, furniture, ceramics, fine art) and valued the gifts of friendship - especially between men and women - which was rare in those days.
+I am enamored with ideas, objects, stories, and people from the past.
+I've been very impacted by the Bloomsbury Group - a small circle of artists and writers in London from the early part of the 20th century.
+They believed in making as much as they could themselves (textiles, furniture, ceramics, fine art, etc.) and valued the gifts of friendship - especially between men and women - which was rare in those days.

-I feel very privileged to live and have my art studio in the NOPA neighborhood of San Francisco.
-The dramatic clash of nature (water, hills, constantly changing weather) with urban forms (architecture, the angles of the streets) delights my eyes.
+I was raised in Southern California where both the coast and the desert imprinted their beauty on me at an early age.
+I am now fortunate to live and have my art studio in the NOPA neighborhood of San Francisco - near Golden Gate Park and a straight shot down my street to Ocean Beach.
+The dramatic clash of nature (water, hills, constantly changing weather) with urban forms (architecture, the angles of the streets) has a significant influence on my work.

 In 2004 I co-founded San Francisco’s Lost Art Salon with fellow-artist, Gaetan Caron.
 The two of us divide our time between running the gallery and working in our own art studios.
 Prior to the gallery, I had an eleven-year career as the Vice President of Creative Services for the innovative boutique hotel operator, Joie de Vivre Hospitality.